-At Trinity St Mary’s, we recognise that the use of information and communication technology is not only an integral part of the national curriculum, but also a key skill for everyday life, particularly in modern times.
+At Trinity St Mary’s, we recognise that the use of technology is not only an integral part of the national curriculum, but also a key skill for everyday life, particularly in modern times.
 Computers, tablets, programmable robots, digital and video cameras are a few of the tools that can be used to acquire, organise, store, manipulate, interpret, communicate and present information.
 At TSM, we recognise that pupils are entitled to quality hardware and software and a structured and progressive approach to the learning of the skills needed to enable them to use it effectively.

 - to respond to new developments in technology;